racoonframework/racoonframework.github.io/docs/server-binding-options.md

 # Server binding options

-Racoon provides multiple ways to bind server with much controll.
+Racoon provides multiple ways to bind server which allows you to have low level controls.

 ## Binding to host port number